-Labor & Employment Alert: Maine Governor Signs Three Employment-Related Bills
+Labor & Employment Alert: ME Governor Signs Three Employment-Related Bills

 By Glenn Israel

 In the closing days of the legislative session, Governor LePage signed into law three bills that will impact all ME employers.
 The first bill (LD 1913) makes a number of procedural changes to the workers’ compensation statute; it will reduce benefit amounts under some circumstances and place a 10-year cap on benefits.
 The second bill (LD 1725) tightens eligibility requirements for unemployment compensation and imposes criminal penalties for unemployment fraud.
 These laws will become effective ninety days after the adjournment of the 125th Legislature which is currently scheduled to occur no earlier than May 15, 2012.